jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 - Function and guard parameters
 - Function call as state title (Not even remotely UML-compliant.)

 Cgen mostly follows the UML statechart specification, but there are a few exceptions.
-We’ll highlight any sections where the behavior differs from the standard.

 ## Nested states